Claude Brochu

 Claude Brochu, CM (born October 29, 1944), is a Canadian businessman best known as former president and principal owner of the Montreal Expos.

 Early life and career

-Brochu was born on October 29, 1944 in Quebec City, Quebec.
+Brochu was born on October 29, 1944, in Quebec City, Quebec.

-He was employed by Adams Distilleries from 1976 to 1978, then by the Seagram distillery from 1978 to 1986, where he served as the executive vice-president of marketing for the corporation's Canadian operations from 1982 to 1986.
+He was employed by Adams Distilleries from 1976 to 1978, then by the Seagram distillery – owned by the Bronfman family – from 1978 to 1986, where he served as the executive vice-president of marketing for the corporation's Canadian operations from 1982 to 1986.

 Montreal Expos

-Brochu succeeded the retiring John McHale as Montreal Expos president and chief operating officer on September 5, 1986.
+In September 1986, Montreal Expos owner Charles Bronfman chose Brochu to succeed the retiring John McHale as president and chief operating officer of the baseball club.